GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/08.571-580/09.We'll-Build-on-the-Rock/docs.md

 On Jesus, the Rock of Ages;
 So shall we abide the fearful shock,
 When loud the tempest rages.
+Refrain:
+We'll build on the Rock,
+We'll build on the Rock;
+We'll build on the Rock, on the solid Rock,
+On Christ, the mighty Rock.

 2.
 Some build on the sinking sands of life,